 HRMI’s method also collects information on which people in a country are particularly at risk of each type of violation, and qualitative responses giving more detail on the context of abuses in each country.

 HRMI carries out the expert survey annually, expanding each year to include more countries.
-In 2020 HRMI plans to cover over 30 countries.
+In 2021 HRMI covered 39 countries.

 “Human rights data for everyone: Introducing the Human Rights Measurement Initiative (HRMI)” Anne-Marie Brook, K Chad Clay, and Susan Randolph, in Journal of Human Rights, Volume 19, No 3 (2020), pp 67-82, available as a free PDF download.